James Brolan: Death

 James Brolan continued to work with CBS producer Andy Clarke in Iraq.
 Camera operator Paul Douglas, Brolan, and an Iraqi translator named "Sam", were with Captain James "Alex" Funkhouser of the 4th Brigade Combat Team of the 4th Infantry Division, with whom they were embedded, when a car bomb was detonated by a remote phone call.
 The explosion of the 500-pound bomb killed them on 29 May 2006 and wounded CBS correspondent Kimberly Dozier, as well as six soldiers.
 Dozier has said that Brolan was killed immediately.

 The CBS news team was supposed to be covering a "Memorial Day" story about how troops were spending their holiday, but the embed host made a stop at checkpoint in the Karrada district of Baghdad.
 It was in Karrada that they were attacked.
 The US military later issued a report that blamed the attack on insecure communications and lack of additional security planning for the news team.

 Context

 According to Reporters Without Borders, more journalists have been killed in the Iraq War than in any other war since World War II.

 In popular culture

 The Rory Peck Foundation raised £8,000 in a 2011 cricket game challenging CBS in honor of fallen journalists Paul Douglas and James Brolan.

 Dozier's book Breathing the Fire, published in 2008, covers the event and her work with Brolan and Douglas.

 The families of Douglas and Brolan attended the opening for a journalists memorial in Bayeux, France, on the day before 2007 World Press Freedom Day, which is held 3 May every year.
 The names of both men are listed on the memorial.
 The memorial was established in the location of the first liberated French city during World War II.
-Reporters Without Borders estimated that 1,889 journalists had been killed from 1944-2007.
+Reporters Without Borders estimated that 1,889 journalists had been killed from 1944 to 2007.